crystal-net/inmoov_core_orig/src/docs/pages/why.rst

 WHY?
 ==============

+If a robot infront of you appears concious then is it indeed concious?
+What does that mean?
+It is just a program running in memory right?
+Well are you not also a machine, programmed over the course of your life time to feel and act a certian way to stimulous?
+What If I was to show you something that gave you an emotional response and then recorded your brain activity.
+Then if I take away that stimulous and replay those exact conditions in your brain, would you feel the same even though I am controlling it.
+This was from a conversation with Lex Fridman from the Lex Fridman podcast with guest Karl Deisseroth.
+See: https://www.youtube.com/watch?v=DmNM_2wjFcE

+During the same conversation they talked about spreading those neurons across a large geographical area like a city.
+If you still played those same signals then would you exist in a larger physical capacity?
+Would your conciousness spread across the city?
+What does that even mean?

+They spoke about the relationship between cells or neurons that form and what causes that relationship.
+What is the link or the thing that gives that meaning.
+I think this is a point that is very hard to verbalize and could potentially be very important.
+Maybe this is where a concious lies?
+What does the fact that those neurons formed mean?

+Roger Penrose would say that conciousness is not a computation.
+See: https://www.youtube.com/watch?v=hXgqik6HXc0

 When I  converse with people I meet about why I built this robot or what I plan to do with it.